Loring Air Force Base: Assigned aircraft

 Fighter aircraft were also assigned to the base during its operation.
 The F-102 Delta Dagger, which was assigned to the 27th Fighter-Interceptor Squadron, was located on base from 1957 to 1960 while the F-106 Delta Dart was assigned from 16 October 1959 to 1 July 1971, and to the 83d Fighter-Interceptor Squadron from July 1971 to June 1972.

+On 31 July 2024, B-52 60-0012 of the 69th Bomb Squadron from Minot Air Force Base landed at Loring 30 years since the cessation of B-52 operations from the base and to honor the 42nd Bomb Wing.
+The event was to celebrate not only the history of the 42nd Bomb Wing but a Loring Open House event that was being held.

 Weapons Storage Area

 The Nuclear Weapons Storage Area at Loring once operated as a separate, top secret facility.
 Originally called the North River Depot, the remote area to the northeast of Loring's property was the first U.S. operational site specifically constructed for the storage, assembly, and testing of atomic weapons.

 In 1951, the Department of Defense (DOD) allocated funds for the construction of an ordnance storage site at Loring AFB.
 The designs called for a self-sufficient "maximum security storage area for the most advanced weapons of mankind".
 The mission of the facility would be the protection and maintenance of the weapons used by SAC.
 The facility was in the northeast corner of the base, and construction began on 4 August 1951.
 In addition to 28 storage igloos and other weapons storage structures, the facility included weapons maintenance buildings, barracks, recreational facilities, a warehouse, and offices.

 A parallel series of four fences, one of which was electrified, surrounded the heart of the storage area.
 This area was nicknamed the "Q" Area, which denoted the Department of Energy's Q clearance required to have access to Restricted Data.

 In June 1962, the Atomic Energy Commission released its custody and ownership of the weapons to the Air Force.
 The personnel and property of the later named Caribou Air Force Station were absorbed into the adjacent Loring Air Force Base.